 Since the turn of the 20th century, when top U.S. business tycoons Thomas Edison and Henry Ford recognized the benefits of living in the area, Fort Myers Beach has been an ideal place to stay for the winter or all year around.
-Play on one of the area's 150 golf courses, fish along the winding Caloosahatchee, take in a concert or peruse a local art gallery, or simply relax and enjoy the sunshine from your spot on the beach.
+Play on one of the region's 150 golf courses, fish along the winding Caloosahatchee, take in a concert or peruse a local art gallery, or simply relax and enjoy the sunshine from your spot on the beach.

 Many residents of Florida's Gulf Coast come to escape the frigid temperatures from northern states, especially during the winter months.
 There's no snow in Fort Myers Beach, so no need to navigate treacherous roads or scrape ice off your car's windshield.